 Chrysler’s extended warranty is valid in Europe and the States, according to the company that sells Chryslers on military installations.

 Ford does not off er an extended warranty on cars delivered to Europe, but will sell extended coverage on stateside deliveries, German Ford officials said.

 American cars often are not easy to repair in Europe.
-Buyers who accept cars in Europe have two options for warranty repairs –AAFES garages or authorized German garages.
+Buyers who accept cars in Europe have two options for warranty repairs — exchange service garages or authorized European garages.

-AAFES garages have a work backlog, and repairs can take longer than Americans are accustomed to.
-A shortage of parts can also delay repairs, AAFES mechanics said.
+Exchange garages have a work backlog, and repairs can take longer than Americans are accustomed to, often weeks.
+A shortage of parts can also delay repairs, because American-made cars almost always require parts shipped from the states, mechanics said.

-German garages have even less access to American parts than AAFES garages.
-Customers also complain that not all authorized German mechanics are familiar with American cars and repairs are delayed while mechanics consult books and specialists.
-For these reasons, German mechanics will seldom give estimates on how long repairs will take, car sales officials said.
+European garages have even less access to American parts than exchange garages.
+Customers also complain that not all authorized European mechanics are familiar with American cars and repairs are delayed while mechanics consult books and specialists.
+For these reasons, European mechanics will seldom give estimates on how long repairs will take, car sales officials said.